woozar/node-red-contrib-time-based-dimmer/README.md

   * Stop Increase Command: The dimmer will keep its state
   * Start Decrease Command: The dimmer will start to decrease its value
   * Stop Decrease Command: The dimmer will keep its state

+The one button dimmer has slightly simpler settings as there are only two commands.
+* Start Command: The dimmer will start to increase or decrease its value
+* Stop Command: The dimmer will keep its state

 ## For developers